 Gardens across the globe have inspired poets and princes.
 We’re dreaming of casual strolls in exotic locales, the fragrance of blooming flowers, and the feeling of fresh grass brushing against our feet.
 Take a walk in the park and consider including one of the world’s most gorgeous green spaces to your next custom journey.

 Christchurch and Canterbury Gardens, Christchurch, New Zealand

-You will be doing a whole lot of stopping to smell the roses in Christchurch’s award-winning gardens.
-The city itself is known as the Garden City, and green spaces take up one third of the urban area.
-Fill your lungs with fresh air as you walk along the banks of the Avon River, lined with European trees reminiscent of the English towns of the early settlers.
+Stop to smell the roses in Christchurch’s award-winning gardens.
+Indeed, the city itself is known as the Garden City.
+That’s because green spaces take up one-third of the urban area.
+Fill your lungs with fresh air as you walk along the banks of the Avon River.
+European trees line the river reminisce of the English towns of the early settlers.
 Weeping willows, succulents, banana trees, and exotic flowers are a treat for the senses.
-Go on a private tour of an emerald expanse with the head gardener of nearby Otahuna Lodge, a 115-year-old estate.
+In addition, go on a private tour of an emerald expanse with the head gardener of nearby Otahuna Lodge, a 115-year-old estate.
 See our Wonders of New Zealand suggested journey to explore Christchurch and even more of the country’s natural treasures.